TOP

 Details: Part E: Seminar Dates

-• Possible seminar dates for small seminars are generally between 9 and 15 months after the submission deadline and for large seminars between 15 and 21 months after the submission deadline.
+• Possible seminar weeks for small seminars are generally between 9 and 15 months after the submission deadline and for large seminars between 15 and 21 months after the submission deadline.
 You can find the current data on the Homepage of our Application Tool DOSA.

 Data Privacy